Curriculum

 The first stage of the curriculum introduces every symbol used in English, starting with the alphabet, followed by numbers, and punctuation marks.
 Students are first asked to identify them and then asked to write them.
 When warranted, additional notes and examples are provided to clarify how the symbols are commonly used.

-After the alphabet has been introduced, the next stage introduces words, starting from simple words of the form consonant-vowel-consonant and continuing all the way to complex words used in undergraduate and graduate material.
+The next stage introduces words, starting from simple words of the form consonant-vowel-consonant and continuing all the way to complex words used in undergraduate and graduate material.

 While the beginning of the curriculum follows a usual phonics structure, the program differs from most phonics offerings in ways that align better with fundamental principles of literacy acquisition.
 Rules are used to organize the lessons, but they are not taught explicitly.
 Metalinguistic concepts like "short vs long vowels" are completely avoided because they confuse students and fluent readers do not use them to read.